JonShard/DijkstrasMonster/README.md

 ###**Ideas for stuff to add:**

+- A sepererate background to the main menu(or a filter?) so the players feel like there is a transition from menu to game.
 - A reward system for finishing a level with a Good score.
 It can reweal a new joke, displayed on screen and accessable from main menu.
 It can also be an image.
 - Movement point pickups.
 The AI can considder the connections to this node to have X less wight.
 The player will probably think differently, looking at the same situaltion.
 - Race mode where the Monster isn't hunting you.
 Its instead trying to beat you to the finish line.
-This mode can have mirrored nodes, so the Goal node is shared, and a mirror plane goes through the goal node: S=start, G=goal, N=node, "- \ /"=connection.
+This mode can have mirrored nodes, so the Goal node is shared, and a mirror plane goes through the goal node: S=start, G=goal, N=node, "- \ /"=Pahts.
 ```
    N       N
   / \     / \